mobile app bar

 Kevin Harvick (L) and Brad Keselowski (R)

-Just days before the Daytona 500, the anticipation and predictions among fans, insiders, and racing traditionalists have intensified regarding the Cup drivers and their performances.
-Recently, Kevin Harvick broached the subject of Brad Keselowski’s track record on his Happy Hour podcast.
-According to the 2014 NASCAR Cup champion, while Keselowski previously excelled during his tenure with Team Penske, his performance has seen a dip since taking on the dual role of driver-owner at RFK Racing.
+The 2014 NASCAR Cup champion noted that while Keselowski excelled during his tenure with Team Penske, his performance has seen a dip since taking on the dual role of driver-owner at RFK Racing.

-Harvick articulated his observations clearly, stating, “I think Chris Buescher has outperformed him over the last couple of years for sure… Can Brad Keselowski get back to that consistency that he had at Penske and can he do that as a driver and owner?
-So, I haven’t seen it yet.”
+“I think Chris Buescher has outperformed him over the last couple of years for sure… Can Brad Keselowski get back to that consistency that he had at Penske and can he do that as a driver and owner?
+So, I haven’t seen it yet,” said Harvick, before elaborating on why he felt Brad’s performance was not in the championship-winning realms.

-Harvick expressed his belief that Keselowski will continue to influence RFK with structured organization, racing acumen, and all the elements that accompany such leadership to boost the overall team performance.
+Harvick expressed his belief that Keselowski will continue to influence RFK with structured organization, racing acumen, and all the elements of good leadership to boost the overall team performance.

-But he remained skeptical about Keselowski’s prospects of winning another championship despite witnessing sporadic moments of excellence from Keselowski’s #6 car over recent years, and now with a change in crew chief, stating, “I don’t think we ever see another championship out of Keselowski.”
+But he remained skeptical about Keselowski’s prospects of winning another championship despite witnessing sporadic moments of excellence from the #6 driver in recent years and despite a change in crew chief.

 Keselowski’s performance since joining RFK Racing

 Since taking on the dual role of co-owner and driver at RFK Racing in 2022, the best position Keselowski has achieved in the final driver standings is P8 in 2023.
-Despite winning the Darlington race last year — his first win after a break of over three years — Keselowski was eliminated from the playoffs in the Round of 16.
+Despite winning the Darlington race last year — his first win in three years — Keselowski was eliminated from the playoffs in the Round of 16.
 His least impressive performance at RFK Racing was a P24 finish in 2022.

-On the other hand, his teammate Chris Buescher secured his first top-10 finish in the driver standings by the end of the 2023 season.
+On the other hand, his teammate Buescher secured his first top-10 finish in the driver standings in 2023.
 Buescher’s initial victory was at Pocono in 2016 with Front Row Motorsports, and he didn’t revisit the winner’s circle until 2022, following Keselowski’s leadership transition.
 Since then, Buescher has added four more wins over two years.

 Post Edited By:Srijan Mandal